rubycdp/ferrum/README.md

 #### execution_id : `Integer`

-Execution context id which is used by JS, each frame has it's own context in which JS evaluates.
+Execution context id which is used by JS, each frame has its own context in which JS evaluates.

 #### name : `String | nil`